 The current prototype processes 1200 requests per second without the additional features.
 Our aim?
 A single machine adeptly handling a staggering million requests per second.
 This is not just an opportunity to improve an existing system, but also a chance to innovate, devise new approaches, and experience first-hand how your contributions can enhance system performance.

 We understand that the project could be challenging, but worry not.
 The journey from novice to proficient is paved with learning, making mistakes, and growing from them.
 This is a safe space to challenge yourself and acquire a new, highly valuable skillset.

 - Familiarity with Linux.

 - Workload: 6 ECTS = 180 SWS per person

 - 1/Week discussion and feedback round with the supervisors

 - Self-organized work and design decision during the project

-- A jointly written report and a final presentation at the end of the semester
+- A jointly written report plus individual reflections and interviews at the end of the semester